awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 + Passing a single value where a construct expects a container \(Python list or dictionary\) or vice versa\.
 + Passing a value of a type associated with a Level 1 \(`CfnXxxxxx`\) construct to a higher\-level construct, or vice versa\.

 The AWS CDK Python modules do include type annotations\.
 If you are not using an IDE that supports these, such as [PyCharm](https://www.jetbrains.com/pycharm/), you might want to call the [MyPy](http://mypy-lang.org/) type validator as a step in your build process\.
-There are also runtime type checkers that can improve errror messages for type\-related errors\.
+There are also runtime type checkers that can improve error messages for type\-related errors\.

 ## Synthesizing and deploying<a name="python-running"></a>